Sunwing Vacations Group

-Sunwing Vacations Group, formerly known as Sunwing Travel Group, headquartered in Toronto, Ontario, Canada, became a subsidiary of the WestJet Group on May 1, 2023.
+Sunwing Vacations Group, formerly known as Sunwing Travel Group, headquartered in Toronto, Ontario, Canada, is a subsidiary of the WestJet Group, and became one on May 1, 2023.
 Today, it operates as the leisure division of the WestJet Group; according to its website, the group forms "the largest vacations brand in North America."

 Following the acquisition, Sunwing Vacations Group operates the following entities: